 What can I expect to do in this role?

-• Formulate discharge plans in full collaboration with professionals and inmates
+• Make appropriate community referrals in collaboration with professional, community partners, and inmates

 • Provide crisis intervention services